dfklein/walletservice/README.md

 # Wallet Service

 This project was developed for a Recarga Pay recruitment process.
-It took something about 8 to 9 hours to complete it.
+It took something between 8 to 9 hours to complete it.

 ## Starting this app